This article is part of our series about "Divorce in New York". You can find the links to the other articles at the bottom of the page.

 However, paying just the court fee in a DIY divorce means that you and your spouse are stuck filling out all of the New York divorce papers yourselves, which is a real hassle.
 That’s why you’re probably better off working with an online divorce service like It’s Over Easy.

-It’s Over Easy will fill out every divorce form on your behalf for a low flat fee of either $750 dollars for the basic package or $2500 for the premium package.
+It’s Over Easy will fill out every divorce form on your behalf for as low as $9 per month.
 What a deal!

 To learn more about how this works, check out our page Online Divorce New York.

 The Cost of Contested Divorce and the Factors Affecting It

 The cost of contested divorce, however, is a lot less predictable.
 As a result, we thought it best to give you the full breakdown of factors impacting overall expense.

 The first factor impacting the cost of your contested New York divorce is whether you’re filing for a fault divorce or a no fault divorce.
 You or your spouse will have to make this decision by the time you submit your first divorce document to the court, known as the petition.

 The petition initiates your divorce action.
 To learn about the subsequent steps, check out our article on how to file for divorce in New York.